 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 This assignment provides the student an opportunity to find 13 quality, scholarly sources that may be useful to the One Core Characteristic Major Paper Assignment.
-(MLO: B, C)
+(CLO: B, C)